 Tax (EU/EEA resident = 19% x €6,000 = €1,140

-For tax purposes couples or joint owners will be treated as separate taxpayers and be required to file separate tax returns.
-Property tax can therefore be split among co-owners.
+For tax purposes, couples or joint / multiple owners will be treated as separate taxpayers, and required to file separate tax returns.
+Property tax can therefore be split amongst co-owners.

 How And When Do I Declare Property Income And Pay Tax

-If you are non-resident in Spain, but own a holiday home or a property that you don’t rent out, you have until the last working day of the month of December to file your tax return – or Modelo 210, as it’s known.
-This tax payable will cover the full fiscal year from 1st January to 31st December, unless you acquired the property part way through the year, in which case the tax will be prorated.
+If you are non resident owner of a holiday home or a property that you don’t rent out, you have until the last working day of the month of December to file your Modelo 2010 tax return for the previous year.
+So by the end of December 2020, you must complete your return for 2019.
+The tax payable will cover the full fiscal year from 1st January to 31st December, unless you acquired the property part way through the year, in which case the tax will be prorated.

 You are considered to be tax resident in Spain if any of the following apply: